evgenyneu/evgenii.com/files/2016/08/card_experiment/the_complete_code.md

 ---

-# The source code for the magic card trick
+# Magic card trick experiment source code

-This is the complete source code for the [magic card trick](/files/2016/08/card_experiment/).
+This is the complete source code for the [magic card trick](/files/2016/08/card_experiment/) experiment.

 ```Html
 <p class='isTextCentered'>